Natasha Cloud: Personal life

+Natasha Cloud is a lesbian who has been an outspoken activist for marginalized communities.
+She has denounced the WNBA ignoring LGBTQ players in the league's marketing and promotional drives.

 She married professional softball player Aleshia Ocasio in 2020.
 They later divorced.
-She is currently dating her teammate Isabelle Harrison.
+As of 2025, Cloud was dating her then-teammate Isabelle Harrison since 2021.

 In December 2020, Cloud was named to Forbes 30 Under 30 alongside fellow WNBA players A'ja Wilson and Chiney Ogwumike.

 In February 2024, Cloud joined the WNBA Changemakers Collective and their collaboration with VOICEINSPORT (VIS) as a mentor, "aimed at keeping girls in sport and developing diverse leaders on the court and beyond the game."